Jon Berti Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Cubs pitching staff ranks 16th in the league.
+- The pitching staff for the Cubs has a collective 8.7 K/9, which ranks 18th in MLB.

-- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.36).
+- The Cubs have a 3.32 team ERA that ranks second across all MLB pitching staffs.

-- Cubs pitchers combine to give up the third-fewest home runs in baseball (26 total, 0.8 per game).
+- Cubs pitchers combine to surrender the third-fewest home runs in baseball (27 total, 0.8 per game).

-- In his last time out on Monday against the Washington Nationals, the lefty threw seven innings, giving up one earned run while surrendering six hits.
+- In his most recent outing on Tuesday against the Washington Nationals, the righty threw six innings, giving up one earned run while surrendering five hits.

+- The 25-year-old has put up an ERA of 3.49, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents are batting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.